Skip to main content

 Cutting your paper bag

-Next, take your paper bag and this is optional, but you can use a ruler to help when deciding how wide you will want your paper to be once you apply it to your can.
+Next, take your paper bag, and this is optional, but you can use a ruler to help when deciding how wide you will want your paper to be once you apply it to your can.
 I went with around two inches for the width.
-Once you cut out a strip of your paper bag, take it and wrap it around your metal can make any necessary adjustments.
+Once you cut out a strip of your paper bag, take it and wrap it around your metal can, making any necessary adjustments.

 Metal can wrapped with brown paper